Meinig Glove Factory-E. Richard Meinig Co.

-The Meinig Glove Factory-E. Richard Meinig, Co., also known as Ellmar Mills, was an historic, American factory complex and national historic district located in Reading, Berks County, Pennsylvania.
+The Meinig Glove Factory-E. Richard Meinig, Co., also known as Ellmar Mills, was an historic factory complex and national historic district located in Reading, Berks County, Pennsylvania, United States.

 Located in the Queen Anne Historic District, it was listed on the National Register of Historic Places in 1985.

 History and architectural features

 This district included two properties with six buildings, four of which were contributing.
 All buildings were constructed of brick.
 Buildings A and B were built by 1906.
 Building A was a four-story, L-shaped building, with a seven-story section.
 Building B was a two-story, rectangular building, measuring 130 feet by twenty-five feet.
 Building C was a one-story building measuring, 190 feet by fifty-five feet, and Building D was a four-story, building measuring forty-five feet by 118 feet, which had a basement.
 The buildings were demolished by 2011.

-It was listed on the National Register of Historic Places in 1985.
-It is located in the Queen Anne Historic District.